Idan-Elhassid/Text-to-voice-converter/README.md

-# Text-to-voice-converter
+PDF-to-Audiobook-converter
-A desktop application used to convert your written text to a voiced audio file
+an application used to convert your PDF file into a voiced audio file (AudioBook)